 Robert was overjoyed at this latest win saying, “I’m still so passionate to be playing top-level professional darts and you can see my game is right up there, so to win this title is amazing and hopefully will kick start a great 2022 for me”

 Rob is another who has been with Red Dragon through thick and thin for more than a decade.
 The Celtic combination seems to be a successful one.

 Another player on show at the Circus Tavern was Wayne Warren.
 Wayne, also a long-term Red Dragon thrower, is the reigning WDF World Champion from 2020 and will be at Lakeside to defend his title in a few weeks’ time.

-Including Humphries who was World Youth Champion in 2020 it is a barely credible run of World Champions in almost every code and format available.
-Youth, WDF, PDC, Seniors and with Ladies Multi World Champion Lisa Ashton on their books at one time there was no group left out.
+Including Humphries who was World Youth Champion in 2020, it is a barely credible run of World Champions in almost every code and format available.
+Youth, WDF, PDC, Seniors, and with four-time World Champion Lisa Ashton on their books at one time there was no group left out.